tbenade/wercker-devcenter/source/articles/languages/php/gettingstarted-php.md

 Add your GitHub or Bitbucket project to wercker using the [wercker add application](https://app.wercker.com/#projects/create) flow.

-When you finished the flow.
-Every commit you push to your git repository will from now on trigger a build at wercker.
+When you've added your application, every commit you push to your git repository will from now on trigger a build on wercker.

 ## Install PHPUnit

-Now it is time to add an integration test to verify if the service works as expected.
-This is very helpful for future development and allows you to notice breaking changes in the future.
+Now is time to add an integration test to verify that your PHP service works as expected.
+This is very useful for future development and allows you to notice breaking changes in the future.

-If you do not have PHPUnit installed, install it via pear:
+If you do not have PHPUnit installed, do so now via pear:

     $ pear config-set auto_discover 1
     $ pear install pear.phpunit.de/PHPUnit